 Mr. Hill completed undergraduate studies in social and political science and graduate studies in Public Administration (MPA) at the University of West Florida.
 He earned an Ed.S. in educational leadership from Florida State University.
 He resides in Panama City and DeFuniak Springs, Florida.

-Denise Mack is the program chair of the 2019 Florida Chautauqua Assembly.
+Denise Mack was the program chair for the 2019 Florida Chautauqua Assembly.
 She is a retired high school teacher of history and taught in District 211 schools in the northwest suburbs of Chicago, the largest high school district outside the city of Chicago.
-For the past three years she served as a curriculum specialist master teacher for the U.S. Department of Education's Teaching American History Grant.
-She currently serves on Florida's Race to the Top Committee for Teacher Accreditation.
-During her tenure as a teacher she was employed as a consultant and exam reader fo the College Board.
-Accolades include recognition from the National Society of High School Scholars Educator of Distinction, University of Chicago Best Teacher, Coca Cola Educator of the Month, Most Memorable Teacher and Golden Apple Semi-Finalist along with numerous Principals' Awards.
+She served as a curriculum specialist master teacher for the U.S. Department of Education's Teaching American History Grant.
+During her tenure as a teacher she was employed as a consultant and exam reader for the College Board.
+Accolades include recognition from the National Society of High School Scholars Educator of Distinction, University of Chicago Best Teacher, Coca Cola Educator of the Month, Most Memorable Teacher and Golden Apple Semi-finalist along with numerous Principals' Awards.
 Denise received her Bachelor's degree from Western Illinois University, Masters from Northeastern Illinois University and completed post graduate work at Northwestern University in Evanston, IL.
-She currently resides with her husband in Miramar Beach, Florida.
+Currently she is an active member of Impact 100 and the Avalon Beach subdivision on in Miramar Beach where she resides with her husband, Brian Jonland.
+But most importantly she is the proud grandmother of three granddaughters: Makenna, Sloane and Adalind.

 Jim Moore is a recent addition to the Association's Board of Directors.
 For years, he has served as a member of the Assembly faculty.
 Jim graduated from Walton High School in DeFuniak Springs.
 He earned a B.S. degree from Florida State University and attended University of Florida, College of Law to receive his LL.B degree.
 He continues to practice law and is an owner of the Holiday Inn Express in Niceville, Florida.
 His hobby is storytelling, a technique he developed over years as a Boy Scout leader.
 He has published two books and numerous articles on the history of Florida's panhandle.
 In 2011, he was a speaker at the 148th Prohibition National Convention in the historical role of Rev. Sidney J. Catts, a Baptist preacher from DeFuniak Springs who became the 22nd governor of Florida running on the Prohibition ticket.